 When is the National Finals Rodeo?

-For individuals who plan on attending the NFR festivities in Las Vegas, there are a variety of sponsored activities to get involved with during the 10-day period between 9:00AM to 5:00PM (PT).
+For individuals who plan on attending the NFR festivities in Texas, there are a variety of sponsored activities to get involved with during the 10-day period between 9:00AM to 5:00PM (PT).
 Each night’s NFR performances will officially take place between 6:45PM to 9:00PM (PT).
 See complete NFR schedule page.

-Where will the NFR Las Vegas 2020 be held?
+Where will the NFR Texas 2020 be held?

-All of the NFR’s main performances will take place at the Thomas & Mack Center in Las Vegas, Nevada.
-Normally home of the University of Nevada, Las Vegas (UNLV) college basketball team, this venue can seat up to 20,000 people and is consistently sold out for the NFR.
+All of the NFR’s main performances will take place at the Globe Life Field in Arlington, Texas.
+Normally home of the home of the Texas Rangers baseball team, this venue can seat up to 40,300 people and tickets will go on sale to the public on Sept.
+25, 2020.

 What TV Channel will the NFR be on?

-The entirety of the NFR’s main performances will air live on the CBS Sports Network from December 3rd to December 12th beginning at 7:00PM (PT) every night.
+The Cowboy Channel is the official media partner for the PRCA and Wrangler NFR 2020.
 Because this is an exclusive deal between the network and the PRCA, the NFR will not be shown on any other TV network during the 10-day period.

 How to watch NFR Live Stream 2020 Online